 The industry-standard way to compare solar prices is cost per watt ($/W).
 In 2026, you can expect to pay between $2.50 and $3.50 per watt before incentives, depending on your location, installer, and equipment choices.
 Premium panels (like SunPower or REC Alpha) run higher, while budget-friendly options from brands like Canadian Solar or Trina come in at the lower end.

-This is the single biggest factor that makes solar affordable.
-The Investment Tax Credit (ITC) lets you deduct 30% of your total solar installation cost from your federal income taxes.
-And yes, that includes equipment, labor, permits, and even battery storage if you add it.
+This used to be the single biggest factor that made solar affordable.
+The Residential Clean Energy Credit (IRC §25D) let you deduct 30% of your total solar installation cost — equipment, labor, permits, and battery storage — from your federal income taxes.

 State and Local Incentives